neondatabase/website/content/docs/guides/prisma-migrate.md

 - Prisma Migrate: Migration system
 - Prisma Studio: GUI to view and edit data in your database.

-## Prerequisites

-- You have a Neon account.
-If not, see [../../get-started-with-neon/signing-up].
-- You have created a Neon project.
-If not, see [../../get-started-with-neon/setting-up-a-project].

-## Step 1: Gather your Neon connection details

-## Step 2: Create a project and copy the connection string
+## Step 1: Create a Neon project and copy the connection string

 1. In the Neon Console, click **Create a project** to open the **Project Creation** dialog.
 1. Specify a name, a PostgreSQL version, a region, and click **Create Project**.